lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 --------------------

 * Gather the branch for the configurations and version number for ``ts_ddsconfig``.
-* Uses the ``docker-compose-admin/summit/update_repo`` script, which is checked out to the dco user home directory.
+* Uses the ``docker-compose-admin/summit/update_repo`` script, which is linked into the dco user home directory.
 * Directories to update:
     * ``docker-compose-ops`` (azar1, azar2, love01, love02)
     * ``LOVE-integration-tools`` (love01, love02)
     * ``ts_ddsconfig`` (azar1, azar2, love01, love02) NOTE: Only necessary if there are updates.
-* Become the dco user: *sudo -iu dco*
+* Become the dco user: *sudo -iu dco* (The dco has not been setup on love01, so use the scripts in your home directory.)
 * *sudo ./update_repo <repo path> <branch or version>*

 .. _Deployment-Activities-Summit-Main-Daemon-Startup: